Frequently Asked Questions: Anti-Harassment

 A: No. However, Vanderbilt, through its "sexual orientation nondiscrimination statement", applies the same principles of discrimination under Title VII to harassment on the basis of sexual orientation.

 Q: How do I report an incident that is believed to be harassment?

-A: Any member of the University community who experiences harassment on the basis of sex, race, color, religion, national origin, age, disability, or sexual orientation should immediately seek assistance through the Equal Opportunity, Affirmative Action and Disability Services Department (EAD).
+A: Any member of the University community who experiences harassment on the basis of sex, race, color, religion, national origin, age, disability, or sexual orientation should immediately seek assistance through the Title IX and Student Discrimination, Student Access Services, Equal Employment Opportunity Offices (EEOO).

 Q: Who is responsible for investigating complaints of alleged harassment?

-A: The EAD will document the details of the complaint and will conduct a prompt and thorough investigation.
-The EAD will explain the process to all parties involved and notify them of the need for confidentiality to be maintained throughout.
-Where appropriate, the EAD will facilitate remedial action to protect the parties involved in the process.
+A: The EEOO will document the details of the complaint and will conduct a prompt and thorough investigation.
+The EEOO will explain the process to all parties involved and notify them of the need for confidentiality to be maintained throughout.
+Where appropriate, the EEOO will facilitate remedial action to protect the parties involved in the process.
 All pertinent documents will be reviewed and appropriate witnesses will be interviewed.
-Following an objective evaluation of the information gathered, the EAD will notify the parties of the outcome of the investigation.
-Where appropriate, the EAD will attempt to facilitate a resolution.
+Following an objective evaluation of the information gathered, the EEOO will notify the parties of the outcome of the investigation.
+Where appropriate, the EEOO will attempt to facilitate a resolution.
 The University prohibits retaliation against employees who utilize this process in good faith to make complaints of harassing or discriminatory conduct.